sigstore/docs/content/en/cosign/kubernetes.md

 Each `keyless` authority can contain these properties:
 - `keyless.url`: specifies the Fulcio url
 - `keyless.ca-cert`: specifies `ca-cert` information for the `keyless` authority
-  - `secretRef.name`: specifies the secret location name in the same namespace where `cosigned` is installed. <br/>The first key value will be used in the secret for the `ca-cert`.
+  - `secretRef.name`: specifies the secret location name in the same namespace where `policy-controller` is installed. <br/>The first key value will be used in the secret for the `ca-cert`.
   - `data`: specifies the inline certificate data
 - `keyless.identities`: Identity may contain an array of `issuer` and/or the `subject` found in the transparency log.
 Either field supports a regex.
   - `issuer`: specifies the issuer found in the transparency log.
 Regex patterns are supported.